wdomitrz/kitty_gruvbox_theme/README.md

 ## Installation

-Put line
+Put the line
 ```
 include <path_to_theme_file>
 ```
-in kitty config file (most likely `~/.config/kitty/kitty.conf`).
-If you have no config file, create file `~/.config/kitty/kitty.conf` with that single line.
+at the end of your kitty config file (most likely `~/.config/kitty/kitty.conf`).
+If you don't have a config file, create file `~/.config/kitty/kitty.conf` with that single line.